 Hebrew education at BU continues beyond the classroom.
 Students participate in community-based projects and co-curricular activities on campus, including those of the Elie Wiesel Center for Jewish Studies and the Pardee School; each year brings new opportunities to meet Israeli politicians and artists visiting the Boston area.
 The annual Yitzhak Rabin Memorial Lecture and the Boston Jewish Film Festival are two highlights of our co-curricular programs.

-Hebrew courses count towards degree programs in Jewish Studies, WLL, and MENA.
+While there is no freestanding Hebrew major, students are encouraged to build a major around their Hebrew language studies through Middle Eastern and South Asian Languages and Literatures or the Pardee School’s MENA Studies.
+Hebrew courses also count towards degree programs in Jewish Studies.
 The Hebrew minor requires six courses, two of which may be taken in a related program.
 Students are encouraged to study at Boston University’s program at the University of Haifa, one of Israel’s most pluralistic universities.

 A complete list of Hebrew language, literature and culture courses is available on the CAS Bulletin or on our all courses webpage.